Estate Planning

 Perhaps the best known and most common form of estate planning, a will details how your assets, including cash, investments, retirement plans, business interests, property and other assets will be divided after your death.
 Having a will ensures family members will be taken care of, avoids family disputes, and gives you peace of mind.
 Without a will, you will have no say over who inherits your assets.
 For more information on wills, please see our Wills and Trusts page.

-Assignment of Power of Attorney
+Durable (Financial) of Power of Attorney

 Unfortunately, no one can predict if or when they will become unable to make their own financial decisions, whether due to accident, illness or conditions associated with aging.
 When you assign power of attorney, the appointed person becomes you agent or 'attorney-in-fact', giving them both the ability to sign your name and so make decisions, and the obligation to act in your best interests.
-Assigning power of attorney means that your assets are protected if you become unable to make decisions, and avoids losses due to you potentially making poor decisions due to your incapacity.
+Assigning power of attorney means that your assets are protected if you become unable to make decisions, and avoids losses from making poor decisions due to your incapacity.

 Power of attorney can either go into effect immediately, if you already feel unable to make these decisions, or only take effect in the future, if you suffer an accident or illness.
 Assigning power of attorney while you are still healthy avoids your family having to go to court to appoint one if you are incapacitated.